Orion-Corporation/ELWIS-Bulk-Upload-Tool/README.md

 - [ ] Remove salt name from Compound name
 - [ ] Upload compound without chemical name -> elwis adds this automatically?
 - [ ] >  <Supplier name> ChemBridge, Can vary, add vendor dictionary to map different names - based on Materials.json.
 Should be Easy to change as a user
-- [ ] enamine ID = Mcule Product ID, when expanding to Mcule
+- [ ] For one bulk upload only fetch salts once and store them for next compound check - don't fetch per compound to spare API overload
+- [ ] Authentication? mitigated by installation on the user's laptop?
 - [ ] Document test cases:
     - [ ] Upload new compounds
     - [ ] Handle duplicates